Milldrew/accendero-practical/ngx-micro-blog/README.txt

 TODO List
-Create a for for the bottom sheet that creates a post The input should have a text area and a submit button.
-And the post should get added to the all posts.
+Create a user service that handles current userInformation create and update user

 resources